 Communication Is Preparation

 Timing in manufacturing is essential.
-Not only to meet specific deadlines and goals but also because many products have a specific life span.
 After too much time has passed, many factory materials can no longer be manipulated or are no longer safe to work with.
 Without clear team communication, this window of workable opportunity is lost, and factories are forced to begin again.
 While it might not always happen in a tangible way, this critical leadership lesson applies to businesses as well.
 Company teams, especially client-facing teams, often find themselves facing a specific window of opportunity.
 Sometimes these moments are known in advance and sometimes they come as a surprise.
 Either way, without straightforward and effective communication, teams are unable to act and lose opportunities.
 As a leader, your team must be prepared to take on a challenge whenever it arises.
 When healthy team communication has been established well in advance, it’s easy for teams to take advantage of new opportunities and smoothly handle whatever comes their way.

 Be Open To Adjustments